16 Valentine’s Day Gifts For the Canine Love of Your Life

 Your pet wants you to read our newsletter.
 (Then give them a treat.)

 Valentine’s Day — a holiday reserved for chocolates, flowers, and curated (read: inflated) menus.
-But more than anything, it’s a day dedicated towards showing the one you love most how much they mean to you.
-While some may claim that’s their significant other, we know deep down the ones who truly hold our hearts walk on four feet.
-Close to one-third of the participants in a Medical College of Virginia study said they felt closer to their dogs than to anyone else in their family.
+But more than anything, it’s a day dedicated to showing the one you love how much they mean to you.
+While some may claim that that person is their significant other, we know deep down that our true loves walk on four feet.

-We love our dogs almost as much as we love spoiling them, and February 14th is a perfect opportunity to indulge both.
-Below are a few ways to keep the tradition going.
+We love our dogs almost as much as we love spoiling them, and February 14 is the perfect day to do both.
+Here are few ways to keep the tradition going.